aiegoo/finalproject/README.md

 - Action pipeline based on bash scripts and webserver to pull and update code changes remotely.
 - Python- and ROS-based connection to each nodes
 - Use of Kalman and other filters to produce navigatable simulation maps.
+- Plotting realtime data

+When successfully deployed, I should be able to monitor the vehicle status and react to events remotely through script changes, reducing human involvement in most normal UAS operation.

 ## Setup